Oahse/web/README.md

 ### Key Workflows

 #### For Customers
-1. Browse products by category
+1. Browse products by category or use advanced search
+2. Use price negotiation feature on product pages
-2. Add items to cart
+3. Add items to cart
-3. Create an account or login
+4. Create an account or login
-4. Add shipping address
+5. Add shipping address
-5. Complete checkout with Stripe
+6. Complete checkout with Stripe
-6. Track order status
+7. Track order status
-7. Leave product reviews
+8. Leave product reviews

+#### Price Negotiation Feature
+The platform includes an innovative price negotiation system:
+- Click "Negotiate Price" on any product page
+- Set your target price and maximum limit
+- Choose negotiation style (aggressive, balanced, friendly)
+- AI agents simulate realistic buyer-seller negotiations
+- Real-time negotiation rounds with WebSocket updates
+- Accept or reject final negotiated prices

 #### For Admins
 1. Login with admin credentials